A murderer on the loose . . . in prison.

 A perfectly realised scary and exciting world; this is a book to ?lose yourself in. - Jenny Colgan

-Her first novel, The Devil in the Marshalsea, won the 2014 CWA Historical Dagger and was shortlisted for several other awards, including the Theakston's Crime Novel of the Year.
-The highly acclaimed follow up, The Last Confession of Thomas Hawkins, was named a Top Ten Thriller of the Year by Publishers Weekly.
-It was longlisted for the Theakston's, as was the third in the series, A Death at Fountains Abbey.
+Antonia Hodgson's first novel, The Devil in the Marshalsea, won the 2014 CWA Historical Dagger and was shortlisted for the Theakston's Crime Novel of the Year.

-Her work has been selected for both the Richard & Judy and Waterstones book clubs, and has been translated into several languages.
+The Silver Collar is the fourth in her bestselling Thomas Hawkins series, all of which can be read as standalone thrillers.
+Her work has been selected for the Richard & Judy and Waterstones book clubs and has been translated into several languages.